antonio-pedro99/irctc-app/README.md

 ## Backend

-The backend of this app is also in separate github repository, but not available for public.
-The Database technology being used is MySQL 8.
+You can find the Backend here [Backend](https://github.com/antonio-pedro99/irctc-backend) We used MySQL 8 as our DB.
 We used python FastAPI to build the backend(APIs) For read more about FastAPI head over: https://fastapi.tiangolo.com/